What are onsens? Why should you try one?

-Store your valuables in lockers.
+Store your valuables in lockers, or leave them at your ryokan room.
 Remove all your clothings/yukata and put them into the locker or a basket.
 Your locker key will likely be attached to a rubber band to wear around your wrist, which you can bring into the onsen bath.
 You may bring your modesty towel with you.

 Step 4: Wash yourself clean!

 You need to wash yourself first BEFORE entering the bath.
 There’ll be a communal washing area near the onsen, which looks similar to the photo above.
 Use the showerhead and clean the stool and wooden scoop, then sit on the stool, and start washing yourself.
 Be mindful that you don’t spray water all over your neighbours!
 Make sure you remove all soap and grime from your body.
 After you’re done, spray the stool and scoop clean so that someone else can use your spot.

 About the full process of washing-soaking, there are 2 ‘schools of thought’ about it.
 I prefer to do it as per Process A!

 - At the washing area, clean and scrub your entire body thoroughly with soap, wash your hair with shampoo, face with cleanser (if available) at the washing area.
 You can use the modesty towel as a scrub-cloth too.
 Afterwards, for ladies, it’ll be especially considerate of you to tie your hair up and secure with hairpins, so that loose hair strands will not touch the water inside the onsen bath.

 - At the washing area, rinse yourself with water.